matzehecht/EinsatzMonitor-Alarm-PDF-Converter/README.md

 - The key property is the key word which indicates the start of a new section ([how it works](#How-it-works)).
 - The type property specifies if the section is a key value like format or a table like format or if it should try to detect the type ([how it works](#How-it-works)).

 For the ouput part you can only config the output of tables.
 So the output part takes only the property table.
 This property is optional.
-It takes in turn the property columnSeperator.
-It is of type string and specifies the seperator used to seperate the column values for a row in the output.
+It takes in turn the property columnSeparator.
+It is of type string and specifies the separator used to seperate the column values for a row in the output.

 The default configuration is the following: